-Seahawks mailbag: Expectations for the offensive line?
-And who will win position battles at safety and tight end?
+Seahawks mailbag: Who will win position battles at safety and tight end?

 But he has shown just enough promise, and continues to still be relatively inexpensive — he’ll make $736,000 this year — that I think he’s got a good shot to make it.

 Dissly is obviously a lock, assuming he fully recovers from a patellar tendon injury.
 All signs on that were positive as the offseason program ended.
-But he’s still got to get on the field and show it, and Seattle’s overall depth at tight end allows for the Seahawks to be patient with him — don’t be surprised if Dissly starts camp on the Physically Unable to Perform (or PUP) list.
+But he’s still got to get on the field and show it, and Seattle’s overall depth at tight end allows for the Seahawks to be patient with him — don’t be surprised if Dissly starts camp on the physically unable to perform (PUP) list.
 Nothing should be read into that as players on the PUP list can be recalled at any time (teams often put players they expect to be back soon on the list as a hedge — you can’t go on the list after training camp starts, but going on the list when camp begins provides some potential roster flexibility down the road should a player experience any setbacks).

 The odd man out, as I projected last month, could be Dickson.